 About Catholic Schools NSW (formerly Catholic Education Commission)

-Catholic Schools NSW Pty Ltd (CSNSW) is a company established by the NSW Bishops and responsible to them for Catholic education in this state.
+Catholic Schools NSW Limited (CSNSW) is a company established by the NSW Bishops and responsible to them for Catholic education in this state.
 It replaces Catholic Education Commission NSW, which had fulfilled this role since 1974.
 CSNSW aims to benefit all NSW Catholic schools and their owner/operators by encouraging and fostering greater collaboration at different levels among all of Christ’s faithful who share actively in the apostolate of Catholic education throughout New South Wales.

 CSNSW is governed by a Board of nine Directors and its work is undertaken by a secretariat of some 30 staff.